percona/pmm-doc/docs/how-to/HA.md

 - HAProxy for managing and directing network traffic to the current leader PMM instance

 ### 4. Manual setup for HA

+!!! caution alert alert-warning "Important"
+    Manual setup for HA is feature is currently in [Technical Preview](https://docs.percona.com/percona-monitoring-and-management/details/glossary.html#technical-preview).
+Early adopters are advised to use this feature for testing purposes only as it is subject to change.

 If none of the above options work for your specific use case, consider setting up PMM in HA mode manually by following the steps below.